anysync/server/README.md

 - Deduplication: only uniqure data is compressed and uploaded to the cloud.
 - Versioned file backup and sync.

+## Documentation

+Please see the AnySync [website](https://anysync.net/documentation/index.html) for more detailed doucmentation.

 ## Installation (32-bit Raspberry Pi OS &amp; 64-bit Linux)

 - Download the [zip file](https://github.com/anysync/server/releases)